-Olympia Yacht Club has in effect a Club Service Program, also referred to as the “CSP."
+Olympia Yacht Club has in effect a club service Program, also referred to as the “CSP”.
 The purpose is to encourage membership participation in order to reduce or eliminate the necessity to purchase services.
-The means to accomplish this will be to keep members informed of standing committees, appointed committees, open BOT and Bridge positions, and other club activities created by those committees.
+The means to accomplish this will be to keep members informed of standing committees, appointed committees, open BOT and Bridge positions and other club activities and functions that are created by those committees.

-(d) Keep a regular accounting of the post accumulated volunteer hours.
+Keep a regular accounting of and post accumulated volunteer hours.

-(f) Submit final CSP report to the Treasurer for billing by Jan 1 to the BOT chair at the first regular meeting of the New Year.
+Submit final CSP report to the Treasurer and bookkeeper for billing by Jan 1 and to the BOT chair at the first regular meeting of the New Year.